Dickies Arena: Naming

-On April 18, 2017 as part of the "Let The Dirt Fly" groundbreaking ceremony, MAFW and Dickies announced a surprise partnership that established Dickies as the naming rights partner for the venue.
+On April 18, 2017, as part of the "Let The Dirt Fly" groundbreaking ceremony, MAFW and Dickies announced a surprise partnership that established Dickies as the naming rights partner for the venue.
 The Fort Worth-based company is the world's leading performance workwear brand.

 Seating

 With a wide variety of seating configurations, the arena is able to accommodate many styles of events.
-There will be 3 standard levels: plaza level (100-sections), suite and loge box level, and gallery level (200-sections); and 1 additional with floor seating.
+There are 3 standard levels: plaza level (100-sections), suite and loge box level, and gallery level (200-sections); and 1 additional with floor seating.

 Acoustics

 While in the design phase, Dickies Arena was built with the intent of having the sound of a concert hall.
 Great care was given to minimize or eliminate "echo."

 Center-hung scoreboard

 Dickies Arena has the second-largest, continuous 360-degree screen in North America.
 The scoreboard extends past the width of the basketball court.

 The board measures 105 feet across and 26 feet tall.

 There are 1.2 million LEDs installed on the board.